krystonen/challenger/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+A learning app to create questions and their answers (CRUD).

+Written by using

-* Ruby version
+* Ruby version: `ruby 2.4.4`

-* System dependencies
+* Rails version: `Rails 5.2.3`

-* Configuration
+* Database: `PostgreSQL 11.2`

-* Database creation

-* Database initialization

-* How to run the test suite
+* Sign up to interact with the app

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* No seeders/ Tests